George713/pytelligence/README.md

 This configuration is loaded once during the data preparation step.

-`target_clf` specifies the column name of the target label.
+`target_clf` specifies the column name of the target label for classification use cases.

-`numeric_cols` & `categorical_cols` tells pytelligence the types of the feature columns, which is used during data preparation.
+`numeric_cols` & `categorical_cols` inform pytelligence about the types of feature columns, that are to be used during data preparation and subsequent training.

-`feature_scaling` serves as boolean flag for activating feature scaling during data preparation.
+`feature_scaling` serves as boolean flag for activating feature scaling during data preparation. (not implemented yet)

 ### Data Preparation
-Assuming a dataframe `df` that fits the above config the data can be prepared.
+Assuming a dataframe `df` that fits the above config file the data can be prepared.
 Preparation includes
 - column verification
 - one-hot-encoding of categorical columns
 - encoding of the target label in case of classification (if required)
-- scaling of numeric features if turned on
+- scaling of numeric features if turned on (not implemented yet)

 ```python
 setup, X_sample, y_sample = pt.modelling.prepare_data(